lpirl/meerkatmon/README.md

 	*/23 * * * * /usr/bin/python3 -O /your/desired/location/meerkatmon/meerkatmon.py

-to check all services every 23 minutes to your crontab using `crontab -e`, preferably *NOT* as root.
+to your crontab using `crontab -e` (preferably *NOT* as root) to check all services every 23 minutes.

-	crontab -e

 Done.